radondb/radondb-postgresql-operator/README.md

 ## License

-RadonDB PostgreSQL is released under the Apache 2.0, see [LICENSE](./LICENSE).
+📖RadonDB PostgreSQL is released under the Apache 2.0, see [LICENSE](./LICENSE).

 <p align="center">
 <br/><br/>
-Please submit any RadonDB PostgreSQL bugs, issues, and feature requests to GitHub Issue.
+😊For any RadonDB PostgreSQL bugs, issues, and feature requests, you can create an issue on GitHub.
 <br/>
 </a>
 </p>